SU(2/1) superchiral self-duality: a new quantum, algebraic and geometric paradigm to describe the electroweak interactions: Discussion

-The new self-dual superchiral constraints $\AT = ^*\AT\; \chi$ introduced in the present work as equation (1.1) provides a subtle way to eliminate the higher forms.
+The new self-dual superchiral constraints $\AT = ^*\AT\; \chi$ introduced in the present work as equation (1.1) provides a subtle way to reduce this number.
 The Hodge duality conspires with the chiral properties of the Pauli matrices such that the action of the Dirac operator is focused on a single chirality (2.6).
-If $\AT$ is self-dual, it only absorbs left Fermions, if it is anti-self-dual, it only absorbs right Fermions.
-Coupling the Hodge duality signs (C.1) with the superalgebra supertrace operator $\chi$, defined as $Str(...) = Tr (\chi ...)$ (1.2 and appendix A), links the spinor bundle (appendix B) to the exterior bundle (appendix C) and focuses the action of the superconnection (2.8-10) on the $CP$ positive Fermions: $\ATS = \ATS \;(1 \pm \chi)(1 \mp \gamma_5)/4$.
-The constraint also eliminates the primitive fields (2.2) in terms of the self-chiral fields $(\Phi,A,B)$ (2.8-10).
-Applied to the $SU(2/1)$ superalgebraic model of the elementary particles, we recover exactly the vector interactions postulated \textit{ex nihilo} by Ne'eman \cite{N1} and Fairlie \cite{F1} and the scalar interactions postulated in \cite{TM20b}.
+If $\AT$ is self-dual, it only absorbs left Fermions; if it is anti-self-dual, it only absorbs right Fermions.
+Coupling the Hodge duality signs (C.1) with the superalgebra supertrace operator $\chi$, defined as $Str(\cdots) = Tr (\chi \cdots)$ ((1.2) and appendix A), links the spinor bundle (appendix B) to the exterior bundle (appendix C) and focuses the action of the superconnection (2.8)--(2.10) on the Landau charge-parity $CP$ positive Fermions: $\ATS = \ATS \;(1 \pm \chi)(1 \mp \gamma_5)/4$.
+The constraint also eliminates the primitive fields (2.2) in favor of the self-chiral fields $(\Phi,A,B)$ (2.8-10).
+Applied to the $SU(2/1)$ superalgebraic model of the elementary particles, we recover the vector interactions postulated \textit{ex nihilo} by Ne'eman \cite{N1} and Fairlie \cite{F1} and the scalar interactions postulated by Thierry-Mieg in \cite{TM20b}.
 The superchirality focuses, as observed in Nature, the action of the $SU(2)$ vector Bosons on the left leptons and quarks (section 7).